blanchardjeremy/django-template-auzigog/README.md

 ### Typical
 To usually normally, just clone or download the repo and use the directory structure to get you started.

-### With Djenesis
-To use with [djenesis](http://github.com/concentricsky/djenesis), you must place each of these folders

-When an [issue](https://github.com/concentricsky/djenesis/issues/4) closes with djenesis, it will be easier to directly template reference local folders.

-### Example
+### Example with Djenesis
-Here's how I would typically use this template with djenesis:
+Here's how I would typically use this template with [djenesis](http://github.com/concentricsky/djenesis):

+    # Install djenesis if you haven't already
+    pip install git+ssh://git@github.com/concentricsky/djenesis.git
     # Replace all instaces of "newproject: with your project name
     cd ~/Projects
     mkdir newproject && cd newproject